soudabeh19/repro-tools/README.md

 # repro-tools
-A set of tools to evaluate the reproducibility of computations done using Human Connecome Project Pipelines.
+A set of tools to evaluate the reproducibility of computations.

 ## Getting Started